brandonocasey/habitat/README.md

     1. Setting repo link, or example, or new
     2. Do you want updates, y or n
     3. if yes to above how? auto, ask, auto silent
-* Update/Install Habitat if the user wants us to
+* Update/Install Habitat Framework if the user wants us to
 * Update/Install Extensions if the user wants us to
 * Update/Install User Settings Repo if the user wants us to